DoTheEvo/veeam-prometheus-grafana/README.md

 #### periodily wiping clean the pushgateway

-Without any action the pushed metrics sit on the pushgateway forever.
+Without any action the pushed metrics sit on the pushgateway **forever**.
 [This is intentional.](https://github.com/prometheus/pushgateway/issues/19)<br>
 To better visualize possible lack of new reports coming from machines, it be wise to wipe the pushgateway clean daily.